LLM reference — common recipes

 Window function recipes

-Window functions work at the top-level SELECT (not inside TRANSFORM):
+Window functions work at the top-level SELECT or inside TRANSFORM:

 SELECT